There is a common misconception that if you live with someone that you are automatically in a common law marriage. That is untrue.

-If you are not married, or in a civil partnership, then you have less rights than you may think, should you separate from your partner.
-This is even the case if you have children together.
+If you are not married or in a civil partnership, you likely have less rights than you may think if you should separate from your partner.
+This is the case even if you have children together.

-When married partners separate, the law sets out how property, pensions and income are to be divided between the spouses.
+When parties divorce or dissolve their civil partnership, the law sets out how property, pensions and income are to be divided between the couple.

-When you cohabit and you separate, there is no such law.
-For example if you live in your partner’s property, you do not have an automatic right to stay there or claim a share in the property, even if you have children together who live there with you.
+When you cohabit and then separate, there is no such law.
+For example, if you live in your partner’s property, you do not have an automatic right to stay there or to claim a share in their property, even if you have children together who live there with you.
 To make a claim against the property you have to prove that you have a legal claim based on monetary contributions or sometimes promises that were made which lead you to act in a different way.
-You should seek legal advice to see if you might have a claim.

-If the house you own together is in your joint names, again you do not have an automatic right to stay there, even with children.
+If the house is in your joint names, again, you do not have an automatic right to stay there, even with children.
 The court could decide whether the house is sold or whether one party should buy out the other’s share.
-Having children together is just one factor the court can consider.
-It is not, however, the first consideration that it is in a divorce or separation.
+Having children together is just one factor the court can consider; it is not the overriding factor as it is in a divorce.

-If you have children together, your partner has a duty to support them by paying child maintenance but they do not have a duty to support you or to house you.
+If you have children together your partner has a duty to support them by paying child maintenance but they do not have a duty to support or house you.

 You might be able to make a claim under Schedule 1 of the Children Act.
 The court is able to make additional financial orders but only for the benefit of the child and not your support.
 The support usually ceases once the child has reached 18.